angaza/nexus-python/README.md

 This package allows you to encode Nexus Keycodes.

-This is a preview release.
-We are working on polishing some of the rough edges in advance of a production-ready release at the end of Q1 2020.
-Most notably, this release currently only supports Python 2.
+This is an early release.
+Some rough edges do exist.
+Most notably, only Python 2 is currently supported.

 Learn more about about Angaza Nexus [here](https://angaza.github.io/nexus)!